-Specifying Image Dimension is one such recommendation which is given by PageSpeed test to improve the speed of the site.
+Specifying Image Dimension is one such recommendation that is given by the PageSpeed test to improve the speed of the site.

 What happens if the dimensions are not specified?

 As the web browser displays your web page, it will check the position of the text and the images.
 The browser builds the page according to the text length, font size, and image dimensions.

 The problem occurs when the size of the image is not specified and the web browser will first build the entire page based on the text it received and then it will rebuild the page by rendering the images and relocating the images around them.